richardcrng/redux-leaves/docs/create/asObject/README.md

 If the leaf was initialised with [plain object](https://lodash.com/docs/4.17.11#isPlainObject) state, then these methods are also accessible directly through the [`create` API](https://github.com/richardcrng/redux-leaves/tree/master/docs/create).

-If the current `leafState` is *not* an array, then it is first coerced into an array via lodash's [`_.toPlainObject(leafState)`](https://lodash.com/docs/4.17.11#toPlainObject) method, before the state is updated according to the action dispatched.
+If the current `leafState` is *not* a plain object, then it is first coerced into a plain object via lodash's [`_.toPlainObject(leafState)`](https://lodash.com/docs/4.17.11#toPlainObject) method, before the state is updated according to the action dispatched.

 ## `create.asObject.set(path, value)`
 **alias: `create.set(path, value)`** *(when `initialLeafState` is a [plain object](https://lodash.com/docs/4.17.11#toPlainObject))*